Implement SSO authentication

 Send IdP metadata

-- If you selected SAML: send the PandaSuite team the XML metadata file from your identity provider or a metadata URL.
+- If you selected SAML: send the PandaSuite team the XML metadata file from your identity provider or a metadata URL, and confirm whether you need Sign AuthnRequests and/or Require signed assertions.

 - If you selected OIDC: send the PandaSuite team the Issuer URL, Client ID, and Client Secret (and optional Scopes and Email Claim).